Ateliers de Construction Mecanique l'Aster

 West-Aster, Whippet, Whitlock. and Le Zèbre.
-By 1906 Aster were able to claim over 11,000 users of their engines.
+By 1906 Aster was able to claim over 11,000 users of their engines.

 From the mid-1900s 'Aster-Wembley' manufactured engines under license in Wembley (London) UK.
 In 1913 this became the 'Aster Engineering Co' which produced aircraft engines during the First World War, and then in 1922 started production of Aster cars.
 By 1927 it had been absorbed into Arrol Johnston.
-In Italy the Aster Società Italiana Motori supplied and built both cars and engines under licence from 1906-1908.
+In Italy, the Aster Società Italiana Motori supplied and built both cars and engines under licence from 1906-1908.

 In 1904 the Parisian newspaper Le Petit Journal stated that Aster monopolised the mass manufacture of engines in France, and had a 'universal reputation' and success shown by innumerable users.
 By 1912 they claimed to cater for over 130 makes.

 History

 Aster was a French manufacturer of automobiles and the leading supplier of engines to other manufacturers from 1900 to 1910.
 Although primarily known as an engine mass manufacturer the company also produced chassis for coachworks.

 In 1878 the Aster company was established at 102 rue de Paris, Saint-Denis.
 Engine id plates stated 'Ateliers de Construction Mécanique l'Aster.
 74, Rue de la Victoire, Paris (the registered office), Usines à St Denis (Seine) (The factory).